Generalized Orthogonal Matching Pursuit: RIP based Recovery Condition Analysis

-the gOMP will make a success at the $(k + 1)$-th condition. \end{theorem} As mentioned, newly selected $N$ indices are not overlapping with previously selected ones and hence $| \Lambda ^k | = kN$.
-Also, under the hypothesis that gOMP has performed $k$ iterations successfully, ${\Lambda ^k}$ contains at least $k$ correct indices.
-Therefore, the number of correct indices $l$ in $\Lambda^k$ becomes
+As mentioned, newly selected $N$ indices are not overlapping with previously selected ones and hence $| \Lambda ^k | = kN$.
+Also, under the hypothesis that the gOMP has performed $k$ iterations successfully, ${\Lambda ^k}$ contains at least $k$ correct indices.
+In other words, the number of correct indices $l$ in $\Lambda^k$ becomes

-Note that we only consider the case where $\Lambda^k$ does not include all correct indices ($ l < K $) since otherwise the reconstruction task is already finished.\footnote{When all the correct indices are chosen ($T \subseteq \Lambda^k$) then the residual $\mathbf{r}^k = \mathbf{0}$ and hence the gOMP algorithm is finished already.} Hence, as depicted in Fig. \ref{fig:set}, the set containing the rest of the correct indices is nonempty ($T - {\Lambda ^k} \neq \emptyset$).
+Note that we only consider the case where $\Lambda^k$ does not include all correct indices ($ l < K $) since otherwise the reconstruction task is already finished.\footnote{When all the correct indices are chosen ($T \subseteq \Lambda^k$) then the residual $\mathbf{r}^k = \mathbf{0}$ and hence the gOMP algorithm is finished already.} Hence, we can safely assume that the set containing the rest of the correct indices is nonempty ($T - {\Lambda ^k} \neq \emptyset$).